|Site Last Updated|

 Philippa Strum, Senior Fellow, Woodrow Wilson International Center for Scholars

 Siva Vaidhyanathan, Associate Professor of Media Studies and Law, University of Virginia

-Julie Van Camp, Professor and Chair of Philosophy, California State University, Long Beach
+Julie Van Camp, Professor Emerita of Philosophy, California State University, Long Beach

 Diane Zimmerman, Emeritus Professor of Law, New York University